Carbon Fiber vs. Tiebacks & Plate Anchors for Bowing Walls

 Some of the same aspects that make carbon fiber easier to install than tiebacks or plate anchors are the ones your clients will thank you for.

-Also, while both repair methods involve materials being placed attached to the basement walls, carbon fiber is the easiest wall repair method to hide.
+Also, while both repair methods involve materials being placed and attached to the basement walls, carbon fiber is the easiest wall repair method to hide.
 It sits almost flush with the wall and can be painted or drywalled over.

 Versatility